tinne26/ggfnt/specification.md

 ## Main limitations

-- Glyph max size is 256x256.
-This could theoretically get problematic with ligatures in complex scripts, but this is not a primary concern at the moment.
 - Max font file size is 32MiB.
 - Max number of glyphs is 56789.
 Some space is reserved for additional "control glyph indices".
 - Glyph composition is not supported (creating a single glyph from the combination of other glyphs).